Streak in jeopardy? New No. 5 Modesto sizes up top-ranked Crusaders

-With heavy graduation losses and fresh faces abound, many believe this could be the year the Modesto Christian boys basketball team’s record league winning streak could come to an end.
+With heavy graduation losses and fresh faces abound, many believe this could be the year the Modesto Christian High School boys basketball team’s record league winning streak could come to an end.

 The count is up to a state-best 158 consecutive games, an impressive run of success that spans the Crusaders’ time in the Southern and Trans-Valley leagues and Modesto Metro Conference.